 All fishing in STWs must stop when the daily bag limit for that water has been taken.
-Anglers may not continue to fish another STW with a similar or lower bag limit, but may continue if another STW has a higher bag limit or if fishing in Regular Trout Waters.
+Anglers may not continue to fish another STW with a similar or lower bag limit, but may continue to fish in waters with a higher bag limit.
 Anglers must count those STW fish toward their overall daily bag limit.
 If fishing STWs where the bag limit is zero, anglers must not possess any trout.